-Trade in food is also negatively affected by the impacts of the Biosafety Law, and some non-biotech products were rejected due to low-level presence of GE content, such as dust from GE corn or soy.
+Trade in food is also negatively affected by the impacts of the Biosafety Law, including some non-biotech products such as wheat and rice that have been rejected in Turkish ports due to the low-level presence of GE content, such as dust from GE corn or soy during transportation.

 Some import violations of the Biosafety Law were prosecuted under the charge of "biological terror" and the accusation of causing harm to Turkey's agriculture, feed, and food sectors.
 With the intention of reducing the instances of prosecution for Low Level Presence (LLP) in imports, MinAF amended the implementing regulation of the Biosafety Law to define "contamination" in May 2014.
 According to some sources, this change appears to have had some impact in reducing overly harsh penalties, such as imprisonment.
-But domestic poultry and livestock producers using imported feed products are still suffering from the financial burden of ongoing court cases and the GE traceability burden (see Part B, paragraph g).
+But domestic poultry and livestock producers using imported feed products are still suffering from the financial burden of ongoing court cases and the GE traceability burden (see Part B, section (g)).